-In this article we consider generic cross-validation methods applied to an arbitrary learning algorithm $\hat f$ under stability conditions.
-Parameter estimation and risk consistency results for cross-validation have been established for specific estimators under more specific conditions, such as the lasso \citep{homrighausen2017risk,chetverikov2021cross}, ridge regression \citep{patil2021uniform}, and gradient descent least squares regression \citep{patil2024failures}.
+In this article, we consider generic cross-validation methods applied to an arbitrary learning algorithm $\hat f$ under stability conditions.
+Parameter estimation and risk consistency results for cross-validation have been established for specific estimators under more specific conditions, such as the lasso \citep{homrighausen2017risk,chetverikov2021cross}, ridge regression \citep{patil2021uniform}, and gradient-descent least squares regression \citep{patil2024failures}.